 The lovechild of a soft, chewy cookie and a decadent brownie – they really are as ridiculously-delicious as you’d expect them to be.
 Think shiny, crinkled tops and fudgy middles with just that right touch of gooeyness, balanced by the gentle crunch of California walnuts.

-There aren’t very many ingredients required for this recipe, nor very many steps.
-But to bake the best batch, do be sure to use high quality chocolate (chocolate chips work well too), ideally with 70% cocoa content for a darker intensity.
+- Use a good quality chocolate (chocolate chips work well too), ideally with 70% cocoa content for a darker intensity.

 - ¾ cup high quality dark/ semi-sweet chocolate, chopped (you can also use chocolate chips)